mistersingh179/bw-dashboard/README.md

 ## Pending backlog

--
-- login error: `Try signing in with a different account`
-- refactor on edit, we need to refetch show as well

 ## Pending nice to do
 - make edit & create use separate forms rather than sharing one
 - maintain cache of show, edit, create, separate from index, they